 Become an Egg Donor

-If you are considering egg donation, the team of experts at IVF FLORIDA Reproductive Associates, serving Fort Lauderdale and beyond, want to provide you with all of the information you need to decide whether becoming an egg donor is right for you.
+If you are considering egg donation, the specialists at IVF FLORIDA Reproductive Associates, who serve Fort Lauderdale and beyond, are dedicated to educating you with the necessary details to determine if being an egg donor is right for you.
 Call 954-247-6200 for more information.

 Application: The first step to becoming an egg donor is to complete the short online application.
 Within two business days of applying, you will learn whether you are accepted.
 After you pass the application screening process, you will set up an Egg Donor Profile, which includes questions about personal and family history and medical history.
 You will also have the opportunity to share photos and the reason you feel called to donate.